 #JoinMuwado I, Niwagaba Roland Byagaba of Kigezi, have a fresh social networking website, www.muwado.com and I’d be grateful if you would join it, test out the different exciting features, let me know what you like and what could be better.
 I’d also be super grateful if you’d share this post so more people can get to know about Muwado and join as well.
 Thank you very much you beautiful specimen of a human being.
-You can join using any of the buttons below (ignore if logged in)
+You can join by clicking on the icon next to the create button in the top right corner of the page (Ignore this if you are already logged in)

 Today, *drumroll, I would like to officially declare the existence of my social networking website, www.muwado.com, and also ask you to create an account and join the #SosoNetworking happening in there.
 Since I’m still in startup territory and I’m working with a limited budget, I can’t afford to go all out with TV/radio spots, billboards…so this Facebook post will have to do.
 To make sure enough people know about this though, I’m asking for your help in spreading the word by sharing this on your wall, pages, groups and anywhere else you can.
 Thank you very much for whatever time you can take away from your own struggles/hustles to help me make the word spread.